CyprienFOURCROY/CoReLaTTE/README.md

 # CoReLaTTe

-**CoReLaTTe (Complex Requests over Large Tabular and Textual Data)** is a benchmark generation framework designed to evaluate the analytical reasoning capabilities of Large Language Model (LLM) agents on real-world tabular datasets.
+**CoReLaTTe (Complex Reasoning over Large Tabular and Textual Data)** is a benchmark generation framework for evaluating Large Language Model (LLM) agents on tabular data reasoning tasks.

-Developed as part of a Master's thesis, CoReLaTTe addresses a limitation of existing tabular benchmarks: most evaluate SQL generation or table question answering, while many real-world analytical tasks require statistical reasoning, machine learning methods, and multi-step analytical workflows.
+Developed as part of a Master's thesis, CoReLaTTe automatically generates benchmark questions, executable solutions, and ground-truth answers from real-world datasets.
+The framework aims to provide a systematic way of evaluating how effectively LLM agents can reason over structured data using relational operations, statistical methods, and multi-step analytical workflows.

-The framework automatically generates:

-* Natural language questions
-* Structured query plans
-* Executable Python/Pandas solutions
-* Ground-truth answers
-* Evaluation artifacts

-allowing researchers to systematically assess the ability of LLM agents to perform end-to-end analytical reasoning over structured data.
+Unlike traditional benchmark construction approaches that rely heavily on manual annotation, CoReLaTTe generates benchmark instances automatically through structured query plans that can be validated, executed, and reproduced.

 ---

-# Motivation
+# Overview

-Most existing benchmarks focus on questions answerable through SQL-style operations such as filtering, joining, aggregation, and sorting.

-However, real-world data analysis frequently requires additional reasoning capabilities:

-* Discovering relationships between variables
+Tabular reasoning encompasses a broad range of analytical tasks.
+Some questions require classical database operations such as filtering, joining, grouping, and aggregation.
+Others require statistical analysis, machine learning techniques, or a combination of both.

+To capture this diversity, CoReLaTTe organizes benchmark questions into three categories:

+* **SQL-Type Queries**
-* Identifying clusters
+* **ML-Type Queries**
-* Detecting anomalies
+* **SQL+ML Queries**
-* Evaluating statistical hypotheses
-* Combining data preparation and analytical modeling

-CoReLaTTe was designed to generate benchmark questions that explicitly target these capabilities.
+Each category evaluates a different aspect of an LLM agent's reasoning capabilities while maintaining a common generation and evaluation framework.

 ---

 # Query Categories

-The framework distinguishes three categories of analytical questions.

 ## SQL-Type Queries

-Questions answerable using relational operations only.

-Examples of supported operations:
+SQL-Type Queries evaluate an agent's ability to perform reasoning based on relational operations.

+Supported operations include:

 * Filtering
-* Selection
 * Projection
 * Aggregation
 * Sorting
+* Grouping
+* Inner Joins
+* Left Joins
-* Group By
+* Right Joins
-* Joins
+* Outer Joins
 * Semi-Joins
 * Anti-Joins

 Example:

-> Which states have the highest number of households reporting robberies since 2005?
+> Which states contain the largest number of households reporting robberies since 2005?

+These questions assess whether an agent can correctly interpret and execute structured data manipulation tasks.

 ---

 ## ML-Type Queries

-Questions requiring statistical or machine learning methods.
+ML-Type Queries evaluate an agent's ability to perform statistical and machine learning analysis directly on tabular data.

 Supported analytical families include:

-* Correlation analysis
+* Correlation Analysis
-* Regression-based explanatory analysis
+* Regression-Based Analysis
 * Clustering
-* Feature importance estimation
+* Feature Importance Estimation
-* Dimensionality reduction
-* Statistical hypothesis testing
+* Statistical Hypothesis Testing
+* Dimensionality Reduction
-* Anomaly detection
+* Anomaly Detection

 Current implementation focuses on: